 MA Design Management and Cultures is a four-term, full-time programme.
 Each course is divided into units, which are credit-rated.
 The minimum unit size is 20 credits.
 The MA course structure involves six units, totalling 180 credits.

-In the Autumn Term you will critically engage with ‘design thinking’ and concepts and theories of leadership and innovation and experiment with a range of interdisciplinary research methods.
+In the Autumn Term, you will critically engage with ‘design thinking’ and concepts and theories of leadership and innovation.
+You will experiment with a range of interdisciplinary research methods.

-At the start of the Spring Term you will take the collaborative unit, which is common to all courses at Masters level.
-Mid-way through the spring term you will consider how design management can bring about transformation within a global context, and explore the role of design in the creation of social, political and cultural meaning.
+At the start of the Spring Term, you will take the Collaborative Unit, which is common to all courses at Masters level.
+Mid-way through the Spring Term you'll consider how design management can bring about transformation within a global context and explore the role of design in the creation of social, political and cultural meaning.

-In the Summer Term you take the knowledge, skills and experience from the units studied to date on the course and synthesise these through the production of a self-directed major project and associated thesis.
+In the Summer Term, you take the knowledge, skills and experience from the units studied to date on the course and bring these together in the production of a self-directed major project and associated thesis.

 If you are unable to continue or decide to exit the course, there are two possible exit awards.
 A Postgraduate Certificate will be awarded on successful completion of the first 60 credits and a Postgraduate Diploma will be awarded on successful completion of the first 120 credits.